We’re glad you asked.

 How long have you been in business?

 Simplicate opened for business in March 2010.
-Steve Comrie, the owner, has been building and developing websites and custom web applications for over 20 years.
+Lucius Comrie, the owner, has been building and developing websites and custom web applications for over 20 years.

 How does your web development process work?